-In addition to alignment between this proceeding and the Integrated Resource Planning proceeding, the modified Staff Proposal incorporates guidance from a recently approved decision in the Distribution Resources Planning proceeding (R.14-08-013) for developing the avoided cost of transmission and distribution capacity.18 This is discussed further in Section 7.1.6 below.
+In addition to alignment between this proceeding and the Integrated Resource Planning proceeding, the modified Staff Proposal incorporates guidance from D.20-03-005 in the Distribution Resources Planning proceeding (R.14-08-013) for developing the avoided cost of transmission and distribution capacity.
+This is discussed further in Section 7.1.6 below.